techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_08/Exercise_08.md

 	![](images/14.png)

 1. Display the retrain log by opening it with your favourite text editor.
 Please whait until the job is finished successfully and take note of the version number at the bottom of the log (in your case it should be 1).
 This version is incremented for every retrain run when using the same model name.
-The model name is the "brand-XX" string (remember to replace **XX** with your group number) you have previously specified in the *retrain.json* file
+The model name is the "brand-XX" string (remember to replace **XX** with your workstation ID) you have previously specified in the *retrain.json* file

 	![](images/15.png)